 What’s in a Name?

-It was my fourth deployment in route to Japan deep in the bottom of the aircraft carrier named USS George Washington (CVN-73).
+It was my fourth deployment en route to Japan deep in the bottom of am aircraft carrier named the USS George Washington (CVN-73).
 Months into the deployment, in coveralls and surrounded by the smell of jet fuel, we dreamed to keep from going crazy.
 One day, my best friend Bobby asked me what I was going to do when it was all over.
 I told him I didn’t know, “… but I want it to be something that reminds people how much they’re loved, of happy times, and places that bring a smile to their face.”
 He told me of a time in his life that he lived on Cherrybrook Lane.
 I hardly remember what he said because of how his face lit up, eyes sparkled, and voice changed.
 Listening to him, I realized THAT was it!
 I wanted to produce something that took people to the place he had just visited.
-I wanted to produce tangible memories for people that made them smile and took them to a beautiful place in their life.
-Originally thinking I wanted to capture important events and historical milestones through photographs, I was partially right with a career in journalism.
+I wanted to produce tangible memories for people that made them smile and took them to a beautiful place in their memory.
+Originally planning to capture important events and historical milestones through photographs, I was partially right with a career in journalism.
 I just wanted to capture it for an individual, not the world.
 Later that night he printed me a business card with the name and told me now I had to do it.
 I keep the name so I never forget the “why” behind the the work.